 Harrods is easily accessible from the Knightsbridge Tube station on the Piccadilly line.

-Selfridges opened on Oxford Street in 1909 and underwent extensive refurbishments in the 1990s.
+Selfridges opened on Oxford Street in 1909 and underwent extensive refurbishments during the 1990s.
 The flagship store on London's Oxford Street is the second largest department store in the UK and is now a stunning, modern store that attracts top-end shoppers looking for designer goods.

 Selfridges is accessible from the Bond Street Tube station.

-John Lewis is known for its keen pricing ("never knowingly undersold" is its mantra) and they stock nearly half a million products from perfume to luggage, and toys to TVs.
+John Lewis is known for its keen pricing ("never knowingly undersold" is its mantra) and they stock nearly half a million products from perfume to luggage and toys to TVs.
 The Oxford Street store was refurbished in 2001 and a basement food hall was added in 2007.
 There are several restaurants to choose from.

 Services include interior design, personal shopping, and a nursery specialty service.